ISISComputingGroup/ibex_developers_manual/Script-generator.md

   * A run at a single combination of temperature/field
   * A scan over temperature or field (in three modes), counting at each point.
 These scans can be defined as linear or logarithmic.
   * An arbitrary block set to an arbitrary value
 - Sends commands to OpenGENIE via the SECI API as it goes - means that scripts can be edited (up to the point when they have started running).
-This is similar in spirit to nicos script server.
+This is similar in spirit to NICOS script server.
 - Includes some basic time estimation (it displays the total count time of everything in the script window)

+**Note:**<br>
-MACS can only run out of cycle and on a real instrument.
+MACS can only run on a real instrument, with a copy of SECI and working communication to hardware.
+It _**cannot**_ be run offline.
+Furthermore, because the instruments (ARGUS & CHRONUS) are used in-cycle, the development team can only use it out-of-cycle.

 ### INTER